yukornienko/mediation_analysis/README.md

 • Which factors can mediate the effect of the peripubertal exposure to TCDD?

 **Aim of the project:**

 Mediation analysis using regression models and longitudinal design

-Predictor: peripubertal TCDD concentration
+Predictors: peripubertal TCDD concentration and smoking

-Mediators: smoking and tempo of puberty

-Outcomes: sperm methylation profiles (all CpGs with coverage >=10 using RRBS
+Outcomes: sperm methylation profiles (all CpGs with coverage >=10 using RRBS)

-**What are the data to analyse:**
+**What was the data to analyse:**

-• 34 samples with different concentration of TCDD in the boy’s serum at enrollment in the study (8-9 years old)
+• 34 samples with different concentrations of TCDD in the boy’s serum at enrollment in the study (8-9 years old) (you can see the histogram of TCDD concentration on the figure 1).

 • Methylation level of 2 611 773 CpGs with coverage >=10 presented in at least one of 34 samples

-• Data of lifestyle and pubertal tempo of each of 34 selected participants
+• Data regarding lifestyle habits of each of 34 chosen participants (you can see the list of questions based on which we evaluated smoking within 6 months before sperm collection as a range variable with 6 categories on figure 2 and bar chart with the count of partisipants belonging to each category on figure 3)

-**What is going to be done with these data:**
+**What was going to be done with these data:**

 1. Building the linear regression model of TCDD concentration and methylation level
-2. Selection only those CpGs, which methylation level is significantly dependent on the TCDD concentration.
-3. Regress the smoking and pubertal tempo (mediators) on the TCDD (predictor) to confirm that the TCDD is a significant predictor of the mediator.
-If the mediator is not associated with the TCDD level, then it couldn’t possibly mediate anything
+2. Regress the smoking on the TCDD (predictor) to recognize whether the TCDD is a significant predictor of the mediator.
+If the mediator is not associated with the TCDD level, then it couldn’t possibly mediate anything and then these two variables can be used only as independent predictors in multi-factorial regression model.
-4. Regress the CpGs methylation on both the mediators (smoking and pubertal tempo) and TCDD level to confirm that the mediators are significant predictor of the CpG methylation, and the previously significant predictor in Step #1 is now greatly reduced, if not - nonsignificant
+3. Regress the CpGs methylation on smoking to confirm that it is a significant predictor of the CpG methylation.
-5. To collect a) CpGs with significant mediation by pubertal tempo and/or smoking and b) non-mediated CpGs
+4. Building multi-factorial regression model of TCDD concentration in the boy’s serum at enrollment in the study and smoking within 6 months before sperm collection as predictors or as a predictor and mediator (based on the result of n.2) and methilation level of sperm as a dependent variable.
+5. Collect CpGs whose methylation level is significantly dependent on TCDD concentration and/or smoking (three models in total).
+6. Mapping of all significant CpGs found in each model to the human genome
-6. Biological sense analysis (functional enrichment analyses)
+7. Biological sense analysis of significant CpGs found (functional enrichment analyses)

+**Breif summary of results:**

+1. Linear regression models for the influences of TCDD concentration in prepubertal age and smoking within 6 months before collection of sperm on the young adults semen methylation level were built (both for separate predictors and for their combination).
+2. Predictors were considered to be independent on each other.
+3. Only CpGs whose methylation levels were significantly dependent on the TCDD concentration and/or smoking, were chosen for further analysis.
+4. All significant CpGs were mapped to either gene, promoter or enhancer regions.
+5. Enrichment analysis for all genes associated with CpGs, whose methylation levels were significantly dependent on one or both of predictors, was performed.
+6. Some interesting findings are needed to be analyzed in more details.

 ###############

+**Detailed project outline:**

 *Samples selection:*